ARCHER2-HPC/archer2-docs/user-guide/debug.rst

     Attach complete.
     Current rank location:

-After this, you will get an output that, amongst other things, tells you which line of your code each process is on, and what each process is doing.
+After this, you will get an output that, among other things, tells you which line of your code each process is on, and what each process is doing.
 This can be helpful to see where the hang-up is.

 If you accidentally attached to the wrong job, you can detach by running: